Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

 ----------

 2019 - Present
-:   **[Strateos] - Director of Production Engineering**
+:   **[Strateos] - Director of Infrastructure**

 	Facilitate designing, developing, implementing and operating the robotic drug discovery labs of the future.

+    * Drove the Eng.Org's impact by building community, providing a common voice, purpose and thinking beyond immediate responsibility
+    * Shifted operational mindsets from reative to protactive by bridging legacy silo'd teams
+    * Actively worked with Product to strategically develop the Eng.Org's infrastructure roadmap to meet future growth targets
+    * Lead multi-diplinary teams in converting legacy monolithic CI system(s) to a modern cloud native elastic CI/CD system
+    * Lead an SRE team in shifting manual legacy bare metal deployments to fully automated CI/CD deployments to Kubernetes
+    * Provided mentorship and training across the teams with respect to: evolutionary architecture and infrastructure

 2015 - Present
 :    **[Flux Foundation] - Lead technologist**

-	* Project management for a small team of roughly 10 artists of various disciplines
+    A small arts collective that builds large art, which is shown at Burning man and numerous festivals around the country

 2013 - 2019
 :   **[3Scan] - Director of Production Engineering**

-	Oversee a multi-disciplinary agile team of around 15 from hardware to software engineers, and biologists to product specialists to develop a high-resolution/high-throughput 3D medical imaging system.
+	Oversaw a multi-disciplinary team of 15 - from hardware to software engineers, and biologists to product specialists - to develop a high-resolution/high-throughput 3D medical imaging system.

+    * Lead a team of software engineers to develop a system capable of ingesting 24GB/s of imagery
+    * Merged a facility with the AWS cloud by executing a build out with 40Gbps of leased fiber from AWS(us-west-2) into downtown SF
 	* Engineering project management from ideation to on-going maintenance
-	* High throughput imaging system(s) both mechatronics design and software design
-	* Agile methodologies for both hardware and software projects and products
+	* Implemented Agile methodologies for both hardware and software products

 10/2018 - 9/2019
 :   **[The Folly] - Electrical and Lighting lead**